 Can I convince you? email Andrew

-You may find details about me on the Who We Are page but briefly, photography has been my full-time career for two decades and I am incredibly lucky to earn my living doing what I love.
+You'll find details about me on the Who We Are page but briefly, photography has been my full-time career for twenty one years (read more about that here) and I am incredibly lucky to earn my living doing what I love.
 I try to approach every day and every year by remembering that simple fact.
-During that time, I've worked for over 300 clients, and more than 200 in the A/C/E and design fields since I began specializing in architectural photography in 2000.
+During that time, I've worked for over 300 clients, and more than 200 in the architecture, construction, engineering, and design fields since I began specializing in architectural photography in 2000.
 Recently, after several years of studying and experimenting with my style, I've also added video and multimedia production to the mix of services I'm offering.
 I love working with sound and motion, especially as they help to tell the story of subjects that don't move very much.
 It's been a challenge to get that right and I look forward to exploring this further with my clients and partners.
-I also volunteer time on the Board of APA/Editorial Photographers, a national photographers' trade organization, and I teach both the craft and the business of photography to students, professional groups, and trade associations.
+I also volunteer time on the Board of APA, a national photographers' trade organization and currently serve as Vice-Chair of APA Northwest, and I teach both the craft and the business of photography to students, professional groups, and trade associations.

 My clients have ranged from one-person shops and local editorial outlets, to some of the largest architecture and land design firms in the Northwest and the biggest magazine titles in the country.
 Images of mine have helped clients win awards that include three ASLA National Design Awards, three Washington Association of Landscape Professionals (WALP) awards, recognition in AIA-Seattle's FutureShack competition, and an annual Readers' Choice "10 Most Popular" selection on Houzz.com.
-But probably most importantly, I'm grateful that many of my clients continue to call me back project after project, and that they feel confident to recommend me to colleagues and friends.
+But probably most importantly, I'm grateful that over half of my clients every year are returning firms, or firms to whom I've been recommended by past client.

 Please see a more complete client list and read how people feel about working with me on my Clients & Testimonials page.
 Meanwhile, I'd be very pleased to hear from you with questions, project ideas, or just to say hello - my contact info is here.
 Thanks.